marixko/marixko.github.io/about/index.md

 ## Get to really know me
 In my spare time I love playing videogames and boardgames in general.
 I am always reading books, specially japanese literature.
 Sorry, sci-fi is not my favorite genre!
 I am currently learning how to play shamisen (jiuta), the 3-stringed traditional japanese instrument.
-By the way, this picture in the background of the Milky Way was taken by me.
+By the way, this picture in the background of the Milky Way was taken by myself.

 <figure>
     <a href="/assets/img/note.jpg"><img src="/assets/img/note.jpg"></a>